20 IRA Mistakes to Avoid

 Here are 20 mistakes that investors can make with IRAs, as well as some tips on how to avoid them.

 1. Waiting Until the 11th Hour to Contribute

-Investors have until their tax-filing deadline--May 17 in 2021--to make an IRA contribution if they want it to count for the year prior.
+Investors have until their tax-filing deadline--April 18 in 2017--to make an IRA contribution if they want it to count for the year prior.
 Perhaps not surprisingly, many investors take it down to the wire, according to a study from Vanguard, squeaking in their contributions right before the deadline rather than investing when they're first eligible (Jan.
 1 of the year before).
 Those last-minute IRA contributions have less time to compound--even if it's only 15 months at a time--and that can add up to some serious money over time.
-The year 2020 was a great example; investors who waited until early 2021 to make their contributions would have missed out on an 18% return from the S&P 500 and a nearly 8% gain on the Bloomberg Barclays Aggregate Index.
 Investors who don't have the full contribution amount at the start of the year are better off initiating an auto-investment plan with their IRAs, investing fixed installments per month until they hit the limit.

 2. Assuming Roth Contributions Are Always Best

-Investors have heard so much about the virtues of Roth IRAs--tax-free compounding and withdrawals, no mandatory withdrawals in retirement--that they might assume that funding a Roth instead of a Traditional IRA is always the right answer.
+Investors have heard so much about the virtues of Roth IRAs--tax-free compounding and withdrawals, no mandatory withdrawals in retirement--that they might assume that funding a Roth instead of a traditional IRA is always the right answer.
 It's not.
-For investors who can deduct their Traditional IRA contribution on their taxes--their income must fall below the limits--and who haven't yet saved much for retirement, a traditional deductible IRA may, in fact, be the better answer.
+For investors who can deduct their traditional IRA contribution on their taxes--their income must fall below the limits outlined here--and who haven't yet save much for retirement, a traditional deductible IRA may, in fact, be the better answer.
 That's because their in-retirement tax rate is apt to be lower than it is when they make the contribution, so the tax break is more valuable to them now.

 3. Thinking of It as an Either/Or Decision